 Heart disease occurs when calcium, also called plaque, builds up in the vessels of the heart.
 Heart disease is the number one killer of both men and women and occurs in almost half of the population.

 But plaque occurs in other parts of the body as well, like the arms and legs, and when that happens it is just as dangerous.
 The condition is called peripheral artery disease (PAD), or peripheral vascular disease (PVD).
 Patients sometimes call it hardening of the arteries.
-Just think of it as heart disease that has made its way to other parts of the body.
+Just think of it like heart disease that has made its way to other parts of the body.

 PAD is almost as common as heart disease, but much less known or diagnosed.
 At St. Bernards, our cardiologists make sure that a heart patient is also monitored for PAD.
 We specialize in diagnostic testing including: